joeyhub/xdebug_trace_browser/README.md

 A web based tool can have significant advantages in terms of access to resources.

-It can directly access trace files produces by xdebug on a server with no transfere mechanism necessary.
+It can directly access trace files produced by xdebug on a server with no transfere mechanism necessary.

 It can also directly access the relevant source files with far less path related issues (though analysising something after an update can cause skew).